-All researchers planning to initiate in-person research activities with human subjects must plan for and address each item in this Checklist.
+All researchers planning to initiate Phase 2 or 3 research activities with human subjects must plan for and address each item in this Checklist.
 This Checklist is intended to implement minimum precautions for mitigating exposure and transmission while conducting research.
 There may be additional requirements at the college or department level, or building-specific requirements.
 Researchers should also consider whether any of the additional procedures listed below could significantly impact the subject's safety or comfort level in the particular study, or impact the study's research results (for example, by introducing unwanted variables).
-The decision to proceed should be after careful consideration and notification to the appropriate Associate Dean of Research (or Dean for colleges that do not have an ADR).
-Phase 2 activities must first be evaluated by the COVID-19 HSR Task Force.